Finalet/Elegant-Emoji-Picker/README.md

 ### Offering emoji selection

-The main view controller class is `ElegantPickerView`, which interacts with you through a delegate protocol `ElegantEmojiPickerDelegate`.
+`ElegantPickerView` is the main view controller, which interacts with you through a delegate protocol `ElegantEmojiPickerDelegate`.
 Conform to the protocol and present `ElegantPickerView` when you want to offer emoji selection like so:

 ```swift
 func PresentEmojiPicker () {